Dolphus Stroud

-Kelley (Note: Family members disagree on whether he spelled his first name as Kelly or Kelley) Dolphus Stroud (1907–1975), commonly known as Dolphus Stroud, was an American scholar, athlete, and educator from Colorado Springs, Colorado.
+Kelley (Note: Family members disagree on whether he spelled his first name as Kelly or Kelley) Dolphus Stroud (September 17, 1907 – 1975) was an American scholar, athlete, and educator from Colorado Springs, Colorado.

 History

 Early life

-Stroud's mother, Lulu Magee Stroud, was of the Creek Nation and grew up in what is now Oklahoma, while his father was raised on a Texas slave plantation until the age of 19, when he fled to Indian territory in Oklahoma, where he met Lulu.
+Stroud's mother, Lulu Magee Stroud, was of the Creek Nation and grew up in what is now Oklahoma, while his father was raised on a Texas slave plantation until the age of 19, when he fled to Indian Territory in Oklahoma, where he met Lulu.
 They fled for Colorado after the Oklahoma Enabling Act, anticipating Jim Crow laws in the new state.

 While the schools in Colorado Springs were not segregated, Stroud encountered racism from others in the town throughout his childhood.
 He stated that the swimming pools were racially segregated, that the local Black teens used a pond in an abandoned brickyard as an impromptu pool, and that he was present when another teen was caught in barbed wire at the bottom of the pond and drowned.
 He said that there was a threat of being taken to city hall and forced to dance for cops.
 He stated that others threw rocks at him and his family as he walked home from class.